aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

-# Lab 2: Data protection
+# Lab 2: data protection
 This lab shows how to protect data in your ML environment.

 ---